iobis/manual/name_matching.md

 #### Step 3: Is taxon marine?

 The Interim Register of Marine and Non-marine Genera (IRMNG) matching services are available through [http://www.irmng.org/](http://www.irmng.org/), as well as through the [LifeWatch taxon match](http://www.lifewatch.be/data-services/).
 This service allows you to search for a genus (or other taxonomic rank when you uncheck the “genera” box) to check if it is known to be marine, brackish, freshwater, or terrestrial.
 You can find this information in the row labeled “Environment”.
 If the taxa is marine, you may have to contact the WoRMS data management team (<info@marinespecies.org>) to have the taxon added to the WoRMS register (note you may have to provide supporting information confirming taxonomic and marine status).

-### R packages for taxon matching {.unlisted .unnumbered}

-If you are familiar with R, you may use the [obistools](https://github.com/iobis/obistools#taxon-matching) function `match_taxa` to conduct taxon matching for your dataset.
-There is also a WoRMS package called [worrms](https://cran.r-project.org/web/packages/worrms/index.html) that has a function called `wm_records_taxamatch` you can use to conduct taxon matching.

-The output will be the same as that from the WoRMS tool, so you should check ambiguous matches as described above, confirming with other registers as necessary.

 ### Taxon Match Tools Overview {.unlisted .unnumbered}